Hydrobatidae – Northern Storm Petrels

 Leach's Storm Petrel Hydrobates leucorhous ©Steven Round Website

-The Hydrobatidae are otherwise known as Northern Storm petrels; they are seabirds, part of the order Procellariiformes.
-Two subfamilies were traditionally recognized.
+Two subfamilies were traditionally recognised.
 The Oceanitinae that are mostly found in southern waters (though the Wilson’s storm petrel regularly migrates into the northern hemisphere); there are seven species in five genera.
 The Hydrobatinae are the two genera Hydrobates and Oceanodroma.
 They are largely restricted to the northern hemisphere, although a few can visit or breed a short distance beyond the equator.
-Cytochrome b DNA sequence analysis suggests that the family is paraphyletic and so they are more accurately treated as distinct families.
+Cytochrome b DNA sequence analysis suggests that the family is paraphyletic and so they are now more accurately treated as distinct families.

 These smallest of seabirds feed on planktonic crustaceans and small fish picked from the surface, typically while hovering.
 Their flight is fluttering and sometimes bat-like.
 They are strictly pelagic, coming to land only when breeding.
 In the case of most species, little is known of their behaviour and distribution at sea, where they can be hard to find and harder to identify.
 They are colonial nesters, displaying strong philopatry to their natal colonies and nesting sites.
 Most species nest in crevices or burrows and all but one species attend the breeding colonies nocturnally.
 Pairs form long-term monogamous bonds and share incubation and chick-feeding duties.
 Like many species of seabird, nesting is highly protracted with incubation taking up to 50 days and fledging another 70 days after that.